 22:00 Tomm describing his techniques to prepare for competition, including Qigong and other methods of relaxation/meditation to handle competition stress.

-27:30 On arriving in London for the 2017 World Championships and finding a surprise.
+27:30 On arriving in London for the 2017 European Championship and finding a surprise.
 Winning the gold medal in the single-stick welter weight competition.
 Team Luxembourg winning a silver medal in the finals.

 32:00 On being fully present in the moment is what really matters.

 “You have to see.
 You have to hear.
 You have to feel.